How to Deal with a Dog Attack

 Dog attacks are scary and traumatic experience which no one should undergo.
 We at Khashan law firm hope that these incidents decrease and soon become a thing of the past.
 Unfortunately, dog bites and attacks keep occurring and there are thousands of people who have been injured and need protection and help with their legal rights and options.

 With the growing number of dog bites in Murrieta, our dedicated team of dog bite lawyers are working hard to help families of such dog bite victims to fight for and recover damages from the responsible parties.
 Our firm strongly believe in maintaining public safety, and hope that dog owners realize the seriousness of dog attacks, especially in case of children.
 If you or your family has been a victim of dog bite in Murrieta, we can help you file a lawsuit and help you recover all your damages including medical expenses and psychiatric expenses.
 You need to gain an understanding of what your legal rights are and what are the possible recovery options available for you.
-Contact us 951.461.2387 today to schedule a free initial consultation.
+Contact us 951.461.2387 or (833) BITE-LAW today to schedule a free initial consultation.